 When applying for your South Dakota Driver License all South Dakota or out-of-state driver license(s) and/or identification card(s) must be surrendered at the time of application.
 If you are currently holding a valid out-of-state driver license, no testing will be required for the transfer of that license except if you have a hazardous materials endorsement.
-See page one for a list of documents required for application.
+Previous states will be notified and your credential(s) from that state will become invalid.

-Note: According to State law examiners are prohibited from issuing a driver license to anyone who is physically incapable to drive.
+Note: According to State law, examiners are prohibited from issuing a driver license to anyone who is physically incapable to drive.
 If an applicant appears to be physically impaired the examiner may require them to test.